-By removing the corrugated tray from their packaging and simply using a strong printed shrink film, they significantly reduced their packaging costs with a huge reduction in corrugated spend, as well as their spend on added labeling, packaging machinery and labor costs!
+By removing the corrugated tray from their packaging and simply using a strong printed shrink film, they significantly reduced their packaging costs with a huge reduction in corrugated spending, as well as their spending on added labeling, packaging machinery, and labor costs!
 If you are using corrugated trays, ask yourself if you really need the additional support, or work with a packaging professional to identify opportunities like the one mentioned above

 Glass to Flexible Pouch

 Another great example of radical packaging change reducing costs can be found with another customer of ours.
-A pickling company was working with large glass jars for their food product and ther were spending heavily for their freight costs.
-We worked with them to design an appealing pouch that not only saved them well over 40% in shipping costs, but also reduced their product footprint and in turn allowed them even more shelf space.
-Not to mention the visual and consumer-freindly appeal, gaining a lot of added retail visibility.
+A pickling company was working with large glass jars for their food product, and they were spending heavily on their freight costs.
+We worked with them to design an appealing pouch that not only saved them well over 40% in shipping costs but also reduced their product footprint and, in turn, allowed them even more shelf space.
+Not to mention the visual and consumer-friendly appeal, gaining a lot of added retail visibility.